-Hikvision, the leading supplier of innovative video surveillance solutions, has won the Video Surveillance Hardware category in the Benchmark Innovation Awards 2018.
+Hikvision, the leading supplier of innovative video security solutions, has won the Video Security Hardware category in the Benchmark Innovation Awards 2018.

 The winning Hikvision product was the iDS-2CD8426G0/B-I DeepinView Dual-Lens Behaviour Analysis Camera, which uses cutting-edge deep learning algorithms to analyse human movement for improved safety inside buildings.

 Technology magazine Benchmark holds its Innovation Awards every year.
 The 2018 Video Security Hardware category was strongly contested, with Hikvision competing against four other providers for the title.
 Gary Harmer, Sales Director for Hikvision UK & Ireland says, “Innovation is at the heart of our business, driven by our extensive research and development.
 We’re thrilled that Benchmark recognises how the innovative features we deliver with the iDS-2CD8426G0/B-I make a real difference to the safety of our end customers.”

 The features behind the winning camera